Dog Wellbeing

 What are the most common types of allergies?

-• Food allergies: they will often trigger skin issues such as flaking or itching, as well as chronic ear infections.
-A dogs can develop a food allergy overtime, which can make it hard to diagnose as they would have tolerated this food without issues before.
-Dairy, beef, and wheat represent up to 80% of food allergies in dogs.
+Dogs can develop a food allergy over time, which can make it hard to diagnose as they would have tolerated this food without issues before.
+Usually triggered by: chicken, beef, dairy, wheat, eggs, soy.

 How to diagnose and treat a dog allergy?